-Connie Walden, Director, IT Development & Support at CenturyLink, comments: “New competitors and emerging technologies are continuing to dramatically change our industry.
-CenturyLink is on a multi-year transformation journey from legacy telco to technology services provider, and we have already achieved a significant diversification of our business.
+Connie Walden, director, IT development & support at CenturyLink, comments: “New competitors and emerging technologies are continuing to dramatically change our industry.
+CenturyLink is on a multiyear transformation journey from legacy telco to technology services provider, and we have already achieved a significant diversification of our business.

 “As the regulated consumer market fades away, we face the ongoing challenge of replacing that high-margin revenue stream.
 And because intensified competition depresses margins, to maintain our net income we typically need to double that revenue as we replace it.”

-As Connie Walden explains, larger telcos are typically seeking greater scale as they adapt to deregulation and increased competition, and this is often achieved through mergers and acquisitions.
+As Walden explains, larger telcos are typically seeking greater scale as they adapt to deregulation and increased competition, and this is often achieved through mergers and acquisitions.
 The volume growth produced by scale naturally puts pressure on the information systems that underpin the enterprise, and CenturyLink found that it needed more capacity and performance for its SAP applications.
 The company also wanted to ensure that its systems and migration processes were flexible enough to enable the rapid onboarding of corporate acquisitions.

-“We were wary about making any new investment before we had made a decision about our future direction, because of the risk of potentially having to go down a different route on the hardware front,” recalls Connie Walden.
+“We were wary about making any new investment before we had made a decision about our future direction, because of the risk of potentially having to go down a different route on the hardware front,” recalls Walden.
 “IBM showed us that the latest Power Systems servers could handle both our traditional relational databases for SAP and future SAP HANA databases — even simultaneously on the same physical machine — enabling us to invest with confidence.”

-CenturyLink deployed an IBM Power System E880 running both IBM AIX® and SLES for SAP Applications as a migration target for its existing SAP ECC landscape, initially as a test environment with 20 cores and 8 TB of memory, and later expanded to 192 cores and 32 TB.
+CenturyLink deployed an IBM Power System E880 running both IBM AIX® and SLES for SAP Applications as a migration target for its existing SAP ECC landscape, initially as a test environment with 20 cores and 8TB of memory, and later expanded to 192 cores and 32TB.

 During the deployment of the Power E880, CenturyLink reached a firm decision on its future direction around SAP software.
 The verdict was to immediately migrate its existing SAP applications from relational databases to the SAP HANA in-memory technology.
-This migration of the database layer would be the first step on CenturyLink’s future roadmap to adopt SAP S/4HANA®.
+This migration of the database layer would be the first step on CenturyLink’s future roadmap to adopt SAP S/4HANA.

-To support the initial migration of the database layer to SAP HANA, the company added a second Power E880 server with 192 cores, and several months later deployed a Power E880C with 192 cores and 32 TB of main memory to provide both additional capacity and a disaster-recovery option.
-To minimize potential bottlenecks in feeding this higher-performance SAP environment with data, CenturyLink upgraded from conventional disk storage to IBM FlashSystem® V9000 enterprise flash storage, working with IBM Systems Lab Services throughout the deployment.
+To support the initial migration of the database layer to SAP HANA, the company added a second Power E880 server with 192 cores, and several months later deployed a Power E880C with 192 cores and 32TB of main memory to provide both additional capacity and a disaster-recovery option.
+To minimize potential bottlenecks in feeding this higher performance SAP environment with data, CenturyLink upgraded from conventional disk storage to IBM FlashSystem V9000 enterprise flash storage, working with IBM Systems Lab Services throughout the deployment.

-“The immediate benefit of choosing IBM Power was that it enabled us to move to SAP Business Suite powered by SAP HANA without changing the hardware,” says Connie Walden.
+“The immediate benefit of choosing IBM Power was that it enabled us to move to SAP Business Suite powered by SAP HANA without changing the hardware,” says Walden.
 “We also found that the pricing of the IBM solution was competitive with SAP HANA-capable solutions from other major vendors, and our past experience of the exceptional stability of SAP solutions on the platform clinched the deal.
 The stability of IBM Power is a major point of differentiation against distributed systems, and we have 15 years of experience internally to back that up.”

 CenturyLink has migrated almost all of the functionality within its SAP Business Suite environment — including financials, supply chain, project systems and assets, HR and payroll — to the SAP HANA database on IBM Power Systems.
 The company is also deploying revenue accounting and recognition functionality on its own SAP HANA instance.
 There is also a third native SAP HANA instance for data staging — and this ability to run multiple production SAP HANA environments on the same physical hardware is a significant commercial and operational benefit of the IBM Power platform.